xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-GET.PIVOT.FIELD   Returns information about an item in a PivotTable report.
+GET.PIVOT.FIELD&nbsp;&nbsp;&nbsp;Returns information about an item in a PivotTable report.

-GET.PIVOT.ITEM   Returns information about a PivotTable report.
+GET.PIVOT.ITEM&nbsp;&nbsp;&nbsp;Returns information about a PivotTable report.

 Return to [top](#E)